You can reach your maximum potential by engaging in physical activities.

 Our Physical Education curriculum follows the National Curriculum and provides children with a wide range of opportunities, with a strong focus on developing skills.
 We use the Get Set 4 PE scheme of work across EYFS, KS1 and KS2.

-Our children experience a range of opportunities: school trips, including sports competitions such as the Women’s FA Cup Final; inter-school competitions in the local area; swimming in Years 4, 5 and 6, use of the Daily Mile track; extra-curricular clubs, activities weeks and workshops to develop leadership in sport.
+Our children experience a range of opportunities: school trips, including sports competitions such as the Women’s Six Nations; inter-school competitions in the local area; swimming in Years 4, 5 and 6, use of the Daily Mile track; extra-curricular clubs, activities weeks and workshops to develop leadership in sport.

 In lessons, children develop their Physical Education skills though guided practice, peer coaching, personal competition and games.